‘Lift Every Voice and Sing' Hymn Ignites Hope Across Nation

 The NAACP dubbed “Lift Every Voice and Sing” as the Black national anthem in 1919.
 The decision came more than a decade before “The Star-Spangled Banner” was adopted as the national anthem of the U.S.

-During the civil rights movement, the song was popular during protests with the likes of “We Shall Overcome” and “Amazing Grace,” which was written by former slave trader John Newton but his song helped define racial equality.
+During the civil rights movement, the song was popular during protests with the likes of “We Shall Overcome” and “Amazing Grace."
+The latter was written by former slave trader John Newton, but the song helped define racial equality.

 Sharpton said the ability of “ Lift Every Voice and Sing ” enduring several generations speaks volumes.